dann1/one-deploy/arch_single_ceph.md

 ```

 > [!TIP]
-> For details on these attributes, we recommend you check the [Ceph Ansible playbook documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/).
+> For details on these attributes please refer to the [Ceph Ansible playbook documentation](https://docs.ceph.com/projects/ceph-ansible/en/latest/).

 2. **Preparation**: Before deploying Ceph, the playbook may perform tasks to ensure that all necessary prerequisites are met on the target servers.
 This can involve installing required packages, configuring network settings, and ensuring that the servers have adequate resources.